-All 256 sponsors in the directory answered a 10-question survey asking about their experience, eligibility requirements, fee structure, services and philosophy — enough information that prospective projects can get a feel for which fiscal sponsors might make a good fit for them.
+The 342 sponsors profiled on the Fiscal Sponsor Directory joined after answering a survey about their experience, eligibility requirements, fee structure, services and philosophy — enough information that prospective projects can get a feel for which fiscal sponsors might make a good fit for them.

-The Directory, launched Nov.
-19, 2008, has grown to be the largest database of essential information about individual fiscal sponsors; it includes most major players and an increasing number of sponsors with only a few projects.
+The Directory, launched in November 2008, has grown to be the largest database of essential information about individual fiscal sponsors.
+It includes most major players and an increasing number of startup sponsors.

-These sponsors operate in 37 states, Washington, D.C., and Ontario, Canada.
-California has the most, 94, more than a third of the total.
+These sponsors operate in 42 states and the District of Columbia, Puerto Rico and Canada.
+California has the most, 114, a third of the total.

-Public Health Solutions is the most experienced fiscal sponsor in the directory — since 1957 — and sponsors three projects now.
-Third Sector New England started two years later and sponsors 59 projects today.
+Public Health Solutions is the most experienced fiscal sponsor in the Directory — since 1957 — and sponsors three projects now.
+TSNE MissionWorks started two years later and sponsors 55 projects today.

-Fractured Atlas in New York City is the largest fiscal sponsor with almost 4,000 projects as of September 2017.
+Fractured Atlas in New York City is the largest fiscal sponsor with 4,000 projects.
 It operates only online and practices only Model C fiscal sponsorship.

 GROWTH: Mirrors the rise of nonprofits

-Fiscal sponsorship, on a much smaller scale, has followed that trajectory.
-Starting in the late 1960s and into the 1970s, when community programs began to soar as the free-services-for-all concept took hold in California and spread throughout the nation, the need for cost-efficient financial management grew, and the business model gained currency.
+Fiscal sponsorship, on a much smaller scale, has followed the nonprofit growth trajectory.
+Starting in the late 1960s and into the 1970s — when community programs began to soar as the free-services-for-all concept took hold in California and spread throughout the nation — the need for cost-efficient financial management grew, and the business model gained currency.

 New fiscal sponsors jumped in the 1990s.
-That’s when 44 of the sponsors in this directory — more than double the number of startups in each of the previous two decades — took on their first project.
-The pace of new fiscal sponsors has accelerated, with 151 of Directory participants, or 59%, forming since 2000, a percentage that has been rising as the Directory continues to add fiscal sponsors.
+That’s when 50 of the sponsors in this Directory — more than double the number of startups in each of the previous two decades — took on their first project.
+The pace of new fiscal sponsors has accelerated, with 231 Directory participants, or 67%, forming since 2000, a percentage that has been rising as the Directory continues to add fiscal sponsors.

-A hidden efficiency for nonprofit board development is suggested by the projects-to-sponsor ratio, which is 53 to 1.
-This means more than 13,000 community organizations in the country didn’t need a board of directors.
-Projects come under their fiscal sponsor’s board of directors so they don’t need a board of their own to operate.
-This takes pressure off the pool of volunteer professionals across the country.
+A hidden efficiency for nonprofit board development is suggested by the projects-to-sponsor ratio, which is 50 to 1.
+The 17,331 projects under their fiscal sponsor’s board of directors don’t need a board of their own to operate, which takes pressure off the pool of volunteer professionals across the country.
 A truism of community service is that many board members wear multiple nonprofit hats.
-If each of the 13,000-plus projects had to have its own board of directors, more than 130,000 civic-minded people in communities across the country would have to stretch themselves ever thinner.
+If each of the 17,331 projects had to have its own 10-member board of directors, approximately 170,000 civic-minded people in communities across the country would have to stretch themselves ever thinner.

 ELIGIBILITY: Aligned mission and geography are key

-Fiscal sponsorship must be largely a labor of love, because 22 or 86% of the sponsors in the Directory say “aligned mission/values” is chief among their eligibility criteria.
-The second most-cited eligibility criterion is “geographic,” with just under half of the sponsors requiring their projects to operate nearby, in the same metropolitan area, county, state or region.
+Sponsors overwhelmingly — 86% — say “aligned mission/values” is their chief criterion for accepting a new project.
+The second most-cited eligibility criterion is “geographic,” with 44% of the sponsors requiring their projects to operate nearby, in the same metropolitan area, county, state or region.

-There is some specialization among fiscal sponsors in terms of their projects’ services, but, not surprisingly, arts and culture, hands-down, is the most popular project category, with 188 — 73% — of the sponsors willing to take them on.
-And of these, film and video projects are a major subcategory.
-Education is the next largest category of service with 156, followed closely by youth development at 140, and children, youth and families at 135, a snug third.
+Among the project categories that sponsors are willing to take on, arts and culture, hands-down, is the most popular: 247 sponsors (72%).
+Education is the next largest category of service with 206, followed closely by youth development at 189, and children, youth and families at 184, a snug third.

 FEES: Most charge 5%-10%

-More than half of fiscal sponsors say they charge a flat fee, and 42% of the total are in the 5%-10% range.
-Also, of those with sliding-scale fees, almost two-thirds charge 5%-10%, usually depending on a project’s revenues.
-Thirty sponsors will charge 12% or more to handle government-funded projects, which can require adhering to higher federal audit standards.
-What mostly accounts for the disparity in fees is the range of services a sponsor provides.
+Almost every fiscal sponsor says it charges a percentage of project revenues (96%), and, of those, 71% are in the 5%-10% range.
+Also, of those with sliding-scale fees, usually depending on a project’s revenues, about a third range from 5% to 10%.
+Seventy sponsors will charge up to 15% or more, usually to handle government-funded projects, which can require adhering to higher federal audit standards.
+What mostly accounts for the fee disparity is the range of services a sponsor provides.

 SERVICES: Spectrum of assistance

-Attorney Gregory Colvin’s Fiscal Sponsorship: 6 Ways to Do It Right, published in 1993 with an expanded and updated edition in 2005, a Kindle edition in 2015 and a 3rd Edition due in 2018, is the most significant publication in the field.
-Colvin’s book has had great impact on fiscal sponsorship.
-It changed the nomenclature of the field — from “fiscal agent” to “fiscal sponsor” — helping the culture of fiscal sponsorship evolve.
-The term “fiscal sponsor” has helped to professionalize the management model from the days decades ago of “fiscal agency,” when the relationship was called “a trap for the unwary” funder.
+Attorney Gregory Colvin’s Fiscal Sponsorship: 6 Ways To Do It Right, published in 1993 with an updated edition in 2005, a Kindle edition in 2015 and a much-expanded 3rd edition in 2019, is the most significant publication in the field.
+It changed the nomenclature of the field — from “fiscal agent” to “fiscal sponsor” — helping the culture of fiscal sponsorship evolve and professionalizing the management model from the days, decades ago, when the relationship was called “a trap for the unwary” funder.